 It is important to identify workplace risks and ensure that employees always use appropriate Safety Eyewear whenever necessary.
-Injuries affecting the lens and retina, which contain the vision cells, carry the biggest risk of blindness.
 We know that if Safety Eyewear is appreciated when it is used.
 Therefore, our Safety Eyewear is developed to be used for prevention as well as for protection and helpfulness when the need arises.
 The lenses are manufactured according to the latest technology.
 Each frame has a comfortable fit that suits the user’s face; ZEISS Safety Eyewear can be used for several hours without feeling heavy or uncomfortable.
 The wearer should preferably not feel the glasses at all.
 The frames are strong, durable and, there is a good variety of different frame models to choose between.

 Most people experience vision impairment sooner or later, especially at close distance, as a natural consequence of the lens becoming less elastic when aging.
 The phenomenon is called presbyopia and affects all people.
 Everyone has the right to receive prescription Safety Eyewear when their vision is impaired, and this is something every employer should provide free of charge.
 Safety Eyewear is part of personal protective equipment.
 It is as much an investment as a right – for both the employee and the employer.
 Safety Eyewear is used in an increasing number of situations and in more professions than ever before.
 Eyes need to be protected.
 ZEISS supplies Safety Eyewear to promote a better and more efficient working life.